 Finally, motherhood is tough, and we need strategies to help manage ourselves (and our families) in a way that encourages joy.

 Find Re-set Strategies

-Once, at the grocery store, my daughter tried to ride the cart and wound up knocking over the cart (with a full coffee in it.)
+Once, at the grocery store, my daughter tried to ride the cart and wound up knocking it over (with a full coffee in it).
 Not only did she get a black eye, but also the attention of the ENTIRE store.
 I was not exactly a happy mom.

 But there will be moments like this.
 The quicker we can bounce back, the easier it is to enjoy motherhood.
 Try one of the following calm down strategies to build resiliency.

 A. Breathe or Meditate

 Deep breathing is crazy effective at hitting that re-set button in times of stress.
 Try one of these today:

 - Simply take six deep breaths.
 Count them in your head.

 - Count three seconds inhale, one-second hold, and six seconds exhale.
 This forces you to take slow, deep breaths.
 (3:1:6) Do it until you relax.

 - Commit to five or ten minutes to meditate.
 Focus only on your breath, envision your happy place, or scan down your body.